News / Analysis

 Oil is down 1.15% for the session despite a better-than-expected 4.39 mB EIA withdrawal.

-Facebook closed down 3.72% yesterday after Kim Kardashian called upon her followers to freeze their Facebook & Instagram accounts, but more so on the Wall Street Journal’s report that the Federal Trade Commission was instigating an anti-trust investigation, which could force the company to split off its competing acquisitions.
+Facebook closed down 3.72% yesterday after Kim Kardashian called upon her followers to freeze their Facebook & Instagram accounts, but more so on the A street in Lower Manhattan that runs along the original route of the wall surrounding historical Ne...
+Journal’s report that the Federal Trade Commission was instigating an anti-trust investigation, which could force the company to split off its competing acquisitions.
 Adding pressure, Australia’s chief regulator Rod Sims said the company would be the ultimate loser if it held back news rather than pay for its use.

 Today, expect dividends from Rio Tinto and Home Depot.